Brian3Kamau/Hello-Microverse-Project/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+Two key features of the application are:-

-- **h1 Should be used for the Title**
+- **1. h1 Should be used for the Title**
-- **rgb or any other color code to be used in the css styling**
+- **2. rgb or any other color code to be used in the css styling**

 ## 🚀 Live Demo <a name="live-demo"></a>